iriusrisk/startleft/docs/startleft-processors/iac/tf/Terraform-domain-specific-language.md

     ```

 ### *$*source
-This **special mapping field** *source* specifies the origin of the object type to be mapped, its behavior is configured
+This **special mapping field** *source* specifies the origin of the object type to be mapped.
+Its behavior is configured
 by the Terraform-DSL mapping functions to go through all the Terraform Resource files for returning the matching elements.

 **Applies to:** Components, TrustZones & Dataflows

-> :octicons-light-bulb-16: This map specifies the source for the empty-component with the resources of type aws_internet_gateway
+> :octicons-light-bulb-16: This mapping specifies the source for the empty-component with the resources of type
+> `aws_internet_gateway`.

 === "Mapping file"
     ```yaml